Introduction to Mergers & Acquisitions in Malaysia

 - Delivery of Share Certificate and the resignation of directors are effected.

 Private Share Acquisitions in Malaysia

 It is becoming increasingly popular in Malaysia for acquisitions of private limited companies to be undertaken by way of a share sale purchase.
 The acquisition of private limited companies in this matter is less complicated than that of public listed companies as there are not as many rules and regulations to adhere to.
-Even though SC and Bursa approval’s are not required for the acquisition of private limited companies, these private mergers and acquisitions must still follow a standard transaction structure which involves compliance under the Companies Act 2016 and Contracts Act 1950.
+Even though the approvals of the SC and Bursa are not required for the acquisition of private limited companies, these private mergers and acquisitions must still follow a standard transaction structure which involves compliance under the Companies Act 2016 and Contracts Act 1950.